emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

   <figcaption>Fig. 2 — Consider the above.
 If a new requirement were introduced, most developers would feel inclined to add additional complexity to the existing unit as opposed to preemptively assuming that the new requirement should demand the creation of a new unit.</figcaption>
 </figure>

-Preventing your code's design from growing into a large, sprawling mess is left as an exercise for the programmer.
+Preventing your code's design from growing into a large, sprawling mess is left as an exercise to the developer.
 This is why many TDD advocates call for a "heavy refactor step" after tests pass, because they recognize this workflow requires intervention on the part of the developer to step back and identify any opportunities to simplify the design.

 Refactoring after each green test is gospel among TDD advocates ("red-green-refactor", after all), but in practice most developers often skip it mistakenly, because nothing about the TDD workflow inherently compels people to refactor until they've got a mess on their hands.